 The lower and upper tail dependence parameters used in the test are calculated from Section 6.1.
-While no significant difference is found between the upper and lower tails using the Gumbel copula, the student’s t copula suggests significant different lower and upper tails.
-In conclusion, we have a slight stronger upper tail parameter, indicating asymmetric dependence, meaning that the two stock markets show more interdependence when in bull periods than during bear periods.
-Hence, there is a high probability of joint extreme events during the market uptowns than during the market downturns.
+Significant differences between upper and lower tails are found between the upper and lower tails using the Gumbel copula and the student’s t copula.
+In conclusion, we have a slight stronger lower tail parameter, indicating asymmetric dependence, meaning that the two stock markets show more interdependence when in bear periods than during bull periods.
+Hence, there is a high probability of joint extreme events during the market downturns than during the market upturns.

 7. Conclusion